Chigau/HINO/README.md

 # HINO
 Hardsub Is Not Ok (HINO) is an hardsub extractor in alpha version.
-Feel free to use and modify it at your liberty.
+Please feel free to use and modify it at your liberty.